Contamination-Classification/DenseNet/README.md

 ### Setup environment.

-1. Create a conda/virtual environment environment.
+1. Create a conda/python virtual environment.

 2. Install the dependencies from requirements.txt using pip -